varunm532/varun2/_posts/Review_Ticket/2023-10-23-Week10_Review_Ticket.md

 ### Achivements for the week
 - improved on frontend design for the passion project and succesfully added styling using css
+- Implemented Javascript by using DOM and implementing a dropdown menue
+- finished hacks for DevelopingPrecedures
+- Wrote notes for Developing Precedures